microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 2. Select a Patient Resource of your choosing and record the [patient identifier](https://www.hl7.org/fhir/patient.html#ids).
 This will be used to create the Consent Resource.

-## Step 4 - Post Consent Record to FHIR Service
+## Step 4 - Post Consent Record to FHIR service

 1. Review and update (as needed) the sample Consent Resource, which may be found [here](./sample-data/consent-resource.json).
 Be sure to use the Patient Resource obtained in Step 3.
 2. Create a new request in Postman and post the Consent Resource.